c3305/c3305/README.md

 - 👋 Hi, I’m Cullen
 - 👀 I’m interested in Computer
-- 🌱 I’m currently learning Computer
+- 🌱 I’m currently learning Computer,Front,operating system.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---